 If your child, or a child of a friend, is being bullied in school, determining the best route to end the bullying and make the victim whole again is not an elementary task.
-Often times, turning the other cheek can produce some negative outcomes, such as a continuation or worsening of the bullying.
+Often times, turning the other cheek can produce negative outcomes, such as a continuation or worsening of the bullying.
 Fortunately, in South Carolina, legal paths exist to help victims and their parents overcome bullying and hold bullies (or their employers) legally responsible for the negative impact the bullying had on the victim.

 A district may be held liable for failing to supervise or protect the student–victim, or for failing to supervise or control the student–bully.
 If the bullying continues and is a result of the district’s failure to train its employees or failure to address bullying in the student handbook, the district may be ordered to comply with state laws requiring such actions.
 In both of these situations, once the district complies with the law, it seems much more likely that cases of bullying will decrease and, theoretically, all students would benefit.